 The Average Roof Life of American Roofs

-American roofs are no different from roofs from other countries, but they have a different average roof life count because of how diverse America’s states are.
+American roofs are no different from roofs in other countries, but they have a different average roof life count because of the diversity of America’s states.

-Each state got different roof life expectancy with different kinds of roofs, but if we discuss all types of roofs and then analyzing how long said types of roofs would last in every state in the USA, we would be wasting a lot of time.
+Each state has a different roof life expectancy with different kinds of roofs, but if we discuss all roofs and then analyze how long said roofs would last in every state in the USA, we would be wasting a lot of time.

 Read also: How Long Does a Shingle Roof Last

-However, what we are going to do today is to talk about the common lifespan of roofs, the types of roofs, and how those roof types will fare in Florida, one of the most popular states in America.
+However, we will talk about the common lifespan of roofs, the types of roofing material, and how those roof types will fare in Florida, one of the most popular states in America.
 Without further ado, let us begin talking about it, shall we?

 The Four Roof Types and Their Lifespan

 Before we can get to bullying Florida, we have to talk about the roof types and how long they are expected to live.
-For that, we would like to start from the bottom (in terms of life expectancy), which is modified bitumen roofing.
+For that, we would like to start from the bottom (regarding life expectancy), modified bitumen roofing.

-Bitumen roof is – to put it simply – modified asphalt.
-It is one of the long-lasting roofs available, though it will only last for about 10 years if untreated and 16 if treated.
+Bitumen roof is – to put it simply – a modified asphalt roof.
+It is one of the long-lasting roofs available, though it will only last for about 10 years if untreated and 16 if treated with proper maintenance.
 They are durable and produce fewer cracks when compared to other asphalt-based roofing.

-They have been tested against a strong current, fire, water, and other damaging stuff, and they often came out on top.
-Mostly used flat, so if you ask about the flat roof life expectancy, most of them usually last as long as modified bitumen.
+They have been tested against a strong current, fire, water, and other damaging stuff, and they often come out on top.
+Mostly used flat, so if you ask about the flat roof life expectancy, most usually last as long as modified bitumen.

 Bitumen roofing